amalrails/nfl-rushing/README.md

 If you have any questions regarding requirements, do not hesitate to email your contact at theScore for clarification.

 ### Installation and running this solution

 The app is live in Heroku, can be viewed at https://dry-castle-67324.herokuapp.com/rushings

+##### How to run the app
+ 1. Clone repository
+ 2. cd into repository and run
+ 3. bundle install
+ 4. If you don't have bundler try running gem install bundler first.
+ 5. Open http://localhost:3000 on your browser to see the table.